ChaitanyaChawak/chaitanyachawak.github.io/content/projects.md

 ### Vez Game
 ![vez_game](/vez_game.png)
 Created this as a birthday gift for a dear friend.
-Can be played [here](https://chaitanyachawak.github.io/vez_special/). (not playable on mobile, yet)
+Can be played [here](/posts/vez_game/). (unplayable at the moment :/ working on a fix)